flipkart-incubator/Lois/README.md

     </repository>
 ```

-And add the following dependency to start using GraceKelly in your maven project.
+And add the following dependency to start using Lois in your maven project.

 ```xml
    <dependency>